 After Shark Tank: App Growth and Funding Success

 After the episode aired, the app received a huge boost in downloads.
-By the end of 2017, over one million users downloaded the app.
+The app gained 75,000 downloads on the night of the episode and quickly surpassed 1 million users by the end of 2017.
 Currently, the app has 5 million users and is averaging 80,000 new members every month.

 The publicity from Shark Tank and user growth helped Yunha with future fundraising.
 She raised over $12.8 million from big-name investors like New Enterprise Associates, Y Combinator, and Foundation Capital.